thunderrabbit/bulletproof/src/utils/README.md

 ### with bulletproof

-If you want to use these function with the [bulletproof][bulletproof], here are some examples:
+If you want to use these function with [bulletproof][bulletproof], here are some examples:

 #### Resizing
 ```php